 NZHA currently offers four history prizes, each awarded biennially.
 These will next be awarded at the 2021 New Zealand Historical Association Conference.
 The 2019 awards were presented to the following recipients at the conference dinner of the New Zealand Historical Conference hosted by Victoria University of Wellington.

 The Mary Boyd prize is named in memory of Pacific historian Mary Beatrice Boyd (1921–2010).
 It is awarded for the best article on any aspect of New Zealand history published in a refereed journal.
-In 2017, it was won by Vincent O’Malley, for his Journal of New Zealand Studies article ‘Recording the incident with a monument’.
-Two articles were highly commended, both published in the New Zealand Journal of History: Michael Stevens, ‘A “useful” approach to Māori history’, and Jane Adams, ‘The coital factor’.
+In 2019, it was won by Charlotte Macdonald (Victoria University of Wellington) for ‘Woolwich to Wellington: From Settler Colony to Garrisoned Sovereignty’, New Zealand Journal of History, Volume 53, No. 1 (April 2019), pp. 50-76.